Cervical screening (smear test)

-Cervical screening checks your cervix, which is the neck of your womb, to see if it’s healthy.
-The test involves collecting a sample of cells, which are tested for an infection with a virus called the human papilloma virus (HPV).
-If you have HPV, the sample will be tested for any changes in your cells.
+Cervical screening (a smear test) is a test to see if your cervix, which is the neck of your womb, is healthy.
+The test involves collecting a sample of cells, which are tested for the human papilloma virus (HPV).
+If you have HPV, the sample will be tested for any changes in your cells that can be caused by the virus.
 These changes could develop into cervical cancer.

 About cervical screening